Shrey0/Hilbert-Curve/README.md

 # Hilbert-Curve
-The following repo contains Hilbert-Curve's code in C++ and Python
+The following repo contains Hilbert-Curve's code in C and Python